YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This indicates that the specified before time xxxx is earlier than the since time yyyy.

-Action: Specify correct values for time qualifiers and make sure that BEFORE_TIME is specified to be later than the SINCE_TIME.
+Action: Specify correct values for the time qualifiers and make sure that BEFORE_TIME is specified to be later than the SINCE_TIME.

 ------------------
 JNLTMQUAL2